anemoi-hash/anemoi-rust/README.md

 This crate provides a Rust implementation of several instantiations of the [Anemoi hash function by Bouvier et al.](https://eprint.iacr.org/2022/840.pdf) over base fields of commonly used curves, backed by the arkworks ecosystem.

-It features three different instantiations per underlying field, and targets 128 bits security.
+It features different instantiations per underlying field, and targets 128 bits security.
+Each instantiation has an even state size `N`, with a rate size of `N-1`, granted that the present instantiations all work on fields large enough to ensure 128 bits security with a capacity of a single field element.

 * This implementation can be used in `no-std` environments by relying on the `alloc` crate instead.
 The use of the Rust standard library is activated by default through the `std` feature.